HeyBlack233/RepeaterSoundMod/README.md

 ## Configuration

-The pitch of *repeater*, *comparator*, *redstone wire* sound can be changed by using a command added by this mod, or you can edit the config file manually.
+The pitch of sounds can be changed by using a command added by this mod, or you can edit the config file manually.
 There's another option to apply a random offset to the base pitch.

 ### Command